transloadit/uppy/README.md

   <img src="https://saucelabs.com/browser-matrix/transloadit-uppy.svg" alt="Sauce Test Status"/>
 </a>

-We aim to support IE10+ and recent versions of Safari, Edge, Chrome, Firefox, and Opera.
+We aim to support IE11+ and recent versions of Safari, Edge, Chrome, Firefox, and Opera.

+We still run end to end tests with IE10, but we are not actively supporting it or fixing visual / minor issues.

 ### Polyfills